signalfx/integrations/collectd-solr/README.md

 ### INSTALLATION

-1. Download [collectd-solr](https://github.com/signalfx/collectd-solr).
+1. Download <a target="_blank" href="https://github.com/signalfx/collectd-solr">collectd-solr</a>.
 Place the `solr_collectd.py` file in `/usr/share/collectd/collectd-solr`

-2. Modify the [sample configuration file](https://github.com/signalfx/integrations/tree/release/collectd-solr/20-solr.conf) for this plugin to `/etc/collectd/managed_config`
+2. Modify the <a target="_blank" href="https://github.com/signalfx/integrations/tree/release/collectd-solr/20-solr.conf">sample configuration file</a> for this plugin to `/etc/collectd/managed_config`

 3. Modify the sample configuration file as described in [Configuration](#configuration), below